We need to act now: Workers' health and safety can't wait.

 FreeFrom believes you shouldn't have to take vacation time to seek refuge from domestic abuse.
 Using $150,000 won during The Innovation Fund's Spring 2020 cycle, FreeFrom will pilot a paid leave and workplace support program tailored to survivor needs for flexibility, privacy, and confidentiality.

 Many low-income workers decide not to take pay raises, increase hours at work, or pursue career advancement because of the “benefits cliff."
-Leap Fund will use its investment from The Innovation Fund to expand use of a financial product that allows workers to defer their income until they earn enough to replace what they'll lose in benefits.
+Leap Fund will use its investment from The Innovation Fund to expand use of a financial product that saves low-income workers’ pay increases until the cliff is cleared.